Encharted Cook

 Cornbread casserole baked and ready to be served with a spoon in a white casserole dish with text overlay.

 Jiffy Cornbread Casserole is creamy and sweet from 3 types of corn.
-Whether you call this a corn pudding, corn soufflé, or cornbread casserole this corn casserole never disappoints.
-It is the perfect side dish for holidays, buffets, and Sunday suppers.
+Whether you call this a corn pudding, corn soufflé, or cornbread casserole, this corn casserole never disappoints.
+It is the perfect side dish for special occasions, buffets, and Sunday suppers.

 This corn-studded cornbread casserole has edges that bake up firm while the center is an airy pudding, so everyone gets their favorite scoop.